 Have a part not shown in the list above?
 Contact our sales department to find out if industrial hard chrome plating may still be a good option for your particular situation.

 The above finishes are achieved by special pre-plate processes specific to the customer’s request and application.

-From our state-of-the-art 30,000 square foot facility in Canton OH, we provide full-service plating to customers from across the Midwest.
+From our state-of-the-art 35,000 square foot facility in Canton, Ohio, we provide full-service plating to customers from across the continental United States.
 Our production capabilities include:

 From start to finish, we understand that every step of the production process is critical to achieving the standards both we and our customers expect.
 That’s why we can also provide pre- and post-plating services upon request, such as abrasive blasting, buffing and polishing, centerless belt-sanding, and stripping.
 See Extended Services for a complete list.